MicrosoftDocs/SupportArticles-docs/support/azure/virtual-machines/vm-inspector-azure-virtual-machines.md

 ## How VM Inspector works

-VM Inspector uses a back-end Microsoft service called **Compute Diagnostic resource provider** to collect useful event logs, configurations, settings, and registry keys from your VM’s OS disk for diagnostic purposes.
+VM Inspector uses a back-end Microsoft service that's named **Compute Diagnostic resource provider** to collect useful event logs, configurations, settings, and registry keys from your VM OS disk for diagnostics.
 The customer starts by granting access to VM Inspector and running a diagnostic against your selected VM.
-VM Inspector will then make a connection to the VM’s Managed Disk in Azure storage and use a predefined manifest to perform file collection on the OS disk.
-Once the inspection is completed, the collected files are packed into a .zip file and returned to customer’s storage account for safe keeping.
+VM Inspector will then make a connection to the VM managed disk in Azure storage, and use a predefined manifest to do file collection on the OS disk.
+After the inspection is finished, the collected files are packed into a .zip file, and returned to customer’s storage account for safe keeping.

-For more information on the anatomy of an Azure VM on Windows, see [Run a Windows VM on Azure - Azure Reference Architectures](/azure/architecture/reference-architectures/n-tier/windows-vm)
+For more information about the anatomy of an Azure VM on Windows, see [Run a Windows VM on Azure - Azure Reference Architectures](/azure/architecture/reference-architectures/n-tier/windows-vm).

-For more information on the anatomy of an Azure VM on Linux, see [Run a Linux VM on Azure - Azure Reference Architectures](/azure/architecture/reference-architectures/n-tier/linux-vm).
+For more information about the anatomy of an Azure VM on Linux, see [Run a Linux VM on Azure - Azure Reference Architectures](/azure/architecture/reference-architectures/n-tier/linux-vm).

-For more information on what an OS disk is, see: [Introduction to Azure managed disks, OS disk](/azure/virtual-machines/managed-disks-overview#os-disk)
+For general information about OS disks, see: [Introduction to Azure managed disks, OS disk](/azure/virtual-machines/managed-disks-overview#os-disk).

 ## Get access to VM Inspector

-The user with Owner-level access must grant disk access to VM Inspector before anyone else can run the diagnostic on this VM.
-The minimum access level of running VM Inspector of General Built-in role is the Disk Backup Reader.
-You must have Owner-level access to run the VM Inspector for the first time.
+The user who has Owner-level access must grant disk access to VM Inspector before anyone else can run the diagnostic on that VM.
+The minimum access level of running VM Inspector at the General built-in role level is the Disk Backup Reader.
+You must have Owner-level access to run VM Inspector for the first time.
 If you have a lower access role (Contributor, Reader, or User Access Administrator), you must manually update your access level to that of Owner at the subscription level.

 [Azure built-in roles - Azure RBAC](/azure/role-based-access-control/built-in-roles#general)